lsuhpchelp/llm_tools/vllm_distributed.md

 > Note: See the downloader_instructions.md and hf_download.py files for download instructions and a convenience script.

-Either download the model from Hugging Face, using the script, or use one that you have trained yourself.
+Either download the model from Hugging Face, use the script mentioned above, or use one that you have trained yourself.
 Make sure it is in a directory that the GPU nodes can access.
 For example:
 ```bash
 export MODEL_LOCATION=/work/$USER/models/meta-llama/Meta-Llama-3.1-405B-Instruct
 ```